 As our pile is pretty diverse, I'm going to do this in installments.
 This first (and largest) installment focuses on the general interest Christmas books.
-Then I show you our winter-themed books, our nativity books, and our board books.
+Then I describe our winter-themed books, our nativity books, and our board books.

 Also, one suggestion (that I have yet to implement myself): when you're packing away the books for the year, I suggest taking the time to wrap them then, so you're not rushing yourself once Advent rolls around again (one year I was wrapping some books every few days, as I didn't have enough time to do them all before we began).
 Otherwise, I'm hoping to sew reusable bags to easily insert them in, so as to save time and eliminate the wrapping paper waste.

 Are You Grumpy, Santa? by Gregg and Evan Spiridellis